glhr/rasa_project/user_data/user_data.md

 - redo pickup [red](object_color) [apple](object_name)
 - pass the fruit
 - reach hard surface with a 2 centimeter distance from such clench the claw fingers to pick up [object](undefined_object)
-- Hey Robot.
-Pick up green apple.
+- hey robot pick up green apple
-- Hey Robot.
-Pick up yellow banana.
+- hey robot pick up yellow banana
-- Pick up mouse.
+- pick up mouse
-- Pick the yellow duck
+- pick the yellow duck
-- Find the banana and pick it up
+- find the banana and pick it up
 - pick the green plate
 - pick the yellow banana
-- Pick the desired item by its color
+- pick the desired item by its color
-- Pick up the item by color or shape
+- pick up the item by color or shape
-- Give me a banana please
+- give me a banana please
-- Pick the banana
+- pick the banana
-- Handover the banana
+- handover the banana
-- Give me the banana
+- give me the banana
-- Catch the banana and raise it
+- catch the banana and raise it
-- Pick up the yellow fruits.
+- pick up the yellow fruits
-- Pick up the yellow duck, please.
+- pick up the yellow duck please
-- Pick up the yellow banana and then give it to me.
+- pick up the yellow banana and then give it to me
-- When someone asks for a grey mouse, you have to pick up this object.
+- when someone asks for a grey mouse you have to pick up this object
-- Smash the apple
+- smash the apple
-- Pill the banana
+- pill the banana
-- Robot please take the green apple
+- robot please take the green apple
-- Lift the banana
+- lift the banana
-- Grab the object in front of you.
+- grab the object in front of you
-- Hand me the wooden hammer
+- hand me the wooden hammer
-- Pick up the yellow banana
+- pick up the yellow banana
-- Pick up the yellow banana
+- pick up the yellow banana
 - eat the banana
 - throw the peel on the floor
-- Pick up the green apple
+- pick up the green apple
-- Please give me the green apple
+- please give me the green apple
-- Green apple please
+- green apple please
-- Hand me the green apple
+- hand me the green apple
-- Grab the banana
+- grab the banana
-- Destroy the banana
+- destroy the banana
-- Give me the yellow ball
+- give me the yellow ball
-- Throw the red ball on the floor
+- throw the red ball on the floor
-- Pick up the banana
+- pick up the banana
 - open the banana
-- Pick up the apple please
+- pick up the apple please
-- Pick up the red tomato	pick up the banana
+- pick up the red tomato	pick up the banana
-- Pick up the banana
+- pick up the banana
-- Pick up the yellow duckie
+- pick up the yellow duckie
-- Pick up the banana
+- pick up the banana
-- Could you please pick up the hammer?
+- could you please pick up the hammer
-- Please pick up the banana.
+- please pick up the banana
-- Can you give me the hammer?
+- can you give me the hammer
-- Give me any fruit
+- give me any fruit
-- Pick up the orange next to the banana
+- pick up the orange next to the banana
-- Pick you the banana
+- pick you the banana
-- Grab the banana for me
+- grab the banana for me
 - grab yellow banana
-- Can you give me the banana
+- can you give me the banana
-- Lift up the banana
+- lift up the banana
-- Grab the BA NA NA
+- grab the ba na na
-- Sort the items
+- sort the items
-- Pick up the duck
+- pick up the duck
-- Pick up the yellow duck
+- pick up the yellow duck
-- Place the object
+- place the object
-- Go above the banana please then grab the banana and pick it up
+- go above the banana please then grab the banana and pick it up
-- Catch yellow banana
+- catch yellow banana
-- Release the orange
+- release the orange
-- smash the banana with the rubber duck.
+- smash the banana with the rubber duck
 - get the blue ball
 - step on it
-- Give me the hammer.
+- give me the hammer
-- Please give me the banana.
+- please give me the banana
-- Hand over the pear.
+- hand over the pear
-- Give apple.
+- give apple
-- Pickup the shiny red ball
+- pickup the shiny red ball
-- Pickup banana.
+- pickup banana
-- Pick up the blue object or pick up the cyan object
+- pick up the blue object or pick up the cyan object
-- Pick up the yellow banana
+- pick up the yellow banana
-- Pick up the yellow banana or
+- pick up the yellow banana or
-- Can you please hand me the green apple?
+- can you please hand me the green apple
-- Can you please give me the green apple?
+- can you please give me the green apple
-- Give me a green apple.
+- give me a green apple
-- Pick up the banana
+- pick up the banana
-- Take the red cube
+- take the red cube
-- Take a yellow banana
+- take a yellow banana
-- Hi!
-Can I get an apple?
+- hi can i get an apple
-- Can I get a green apple?
+- can i get a green apple
-- Take a banana
+- take a banana
-- Give me all red stones (?) on the table.
+- give me all red stones () on the table
-- Give me the yellow banana.
+- give me the yellow banana
-- Give me a yellow banana.
+- give me a yellow banana
-- Give me the yellow banana on the table.
+- give me the yellow banana on the table
-- Hand me the yellow banana.
+- hand me the yellow banana
-- Please give me the yellow banana.
+- please give me the yellow banana
-- Hand over the red tomato.
+- hand over the red tomato
-- Pick up the yellow banana.
+- pick up the yellow banana
-- Grab the yellow banana.
+- grab the yellow banana
-- Obtain the yellow banana.
+- obtain the yellow banana
-- Acquire the yellow banana.
+- acquire the yellow banana
-- Please pick up the red rubber duck
+- please pick up the red rubber duck
-- Go to the banana and pick it up
+- go to the banana and pick it up
-- Pick up yellow banana
+- pick up yellow banana
-- Pick up the hammer
+- pick up the hammer
-- Pick up the fucking banana!
+- pick up the fucking banana
-- Give me the duck
+- give me the duck
-- Pleas give me the yellow duck.
+- pleas give me the yellow duck
-- Grab the yellow banana
+- grab the yellow banana
-- Hit the rubber duck with the hammer.
+- hit the rubber duck with the hammer
-- Take the banana
+- take the banana
 - drag an end-effector to the object
-- Can you help me and give me the hammer please?
+- can you help me and give me the hammer please
-- Can I have a pear please?
+- can i have a pear please
-- Would you help me grab this glass?
+- would you help me grab this glass
-- There’s a banana in the middle of your desk, can you grab it please?
+- there’s a banana in the middle of your desk can you grab it please
-- Take the banana.
+- take the banana
-- Grab the banana.
+- grab the banana
-- Give me a fruit please.
+- give me a fruit please
-- Could you give me all the fruits
+- could you give me all the fruits
-- Please give the yellow duck
+- please give the yellow duck
-- Pick up the banana
+- pick up the banana
-- Pick the banana.
+- pick the banana
-- Give me the hammer.
+- give me the hammer
-- Try to balance the apple on the orange.
+- try to balance the apple on the orange
-- Throw me the orange.
+- throw me the orange
-- Lower the hand, close your fingers
+- lower the hand close your fingers
-- Use your left arm to pick up the banana
+- use your left arm to pick up the banana
-- Pick up the banana
+- pick up the banana
-- Grab the yellow banana and lift it up
+- grab the yellow banana and lift it up
-- Hand me the banana
+- hand me the banana
-- Pick up banana
+- pick up banana
 - grab the banana
-- Give me the hammer.
+- give me the hammer
-- Pick up the banana.
+- pick up the banana
-- Pick up a random object.
+- pick up a random object
-- Hand me the hammer
+- hand me the hammer
-- Squeeze the rubber duck
+- squeeze the rubber duck
-- Throw me the pear
+- throw me the pear
-- Smack the banana with the hammer (lmao)
+- smack the banana with the hammer (lmao)
-- Point at the yellow banana
+- point at the yellow banana
-- Point om yellow hammer
+- point om yellow hammer
-- Pick up The yellow banana
+- pick up the yellow banana
-- Take one object on the table
+- take one object on the table
-- Take the yellow duck
+- take the yellow duck
-- Take the yellow banana
+- take the yellow banana
-- James give me the yellow duck
+- james give me the yellow duck
-- James remove the yellow banana
+- james remove the yellow banana
-- Pick up the yellow duck.
+- pick up the yellow duck
-- Grab the banana.
+- grab the banana
-- Pick up the banana.
+- pick up the banana
-- Take the banana.
+- take the banana
-- Move your hands towards the banana and grab it and move your hands to upwards
+- move your hands towards the banana and grab it and move your hands to upwards
-- Grab the banana gently without crushing it.
+- grab the banana gently without crushing it
 - raises the banana
 - drop the banana
-- please, peel the apple and the pear
+- please peel the apple and the pear
 - take the green apple
-- Can you give me all red objects ?
+- can you give me all red objects
-- Lift the yellow banana and then drop it
+- lift the yellow banana and then drop it
-- Give me the  hammer.
+- give me the  hammer
-- Catch the computer mouse
+- catch the computer mouse
-- Catch the banana and put it back down
+- catch the banana and put it back down
-- Put the green apple on the brown circle
+- put the green apple on the brown circle
-- Put the apple on the circle
+- put the apple on the circle
-- Put the jar of jam in the correct position
+- put the jar of jam in the correct position
-- Gather the balls
+- gather the balls
-- Hit the rock with the hammer
+- hit the rock with the hammer
-- Put the duck on the jar of jam
+- put the duck on the jar of jam
-- Peel the banana
+- peel the banana
-- Remove objects which aren't edible
+- remove objects which aren't edible
-- Find the red yogurt
+- find the red yogurt
-- Catch the banana
+- catch the banana
-- Grab the banana with your gripper
+- grab the banana with your gripper
-- Can you give me this fruit or this object
+- can you give me this fruit or this object
-- Organize and sort the fruits by color or type
+- organize and sort the fruits by color or type
-- Cut the fruit
+- cut the fruit
-- Robot give me the red fruit
+- robot give me the red fruit
-- Robot take the banana on the table in front of you
+- robot take the banana on the table in front of you